amygdalama/blog-source/content/2014-03-29-a-love-affair-with-broken-things.md

 ##Breaking Code

 While I can't bring myself to break art to get clues about the process of its creation, I *can* break code!
 Breaking code is free and doesn't hurt anyone!
+(As long as you keep it local...)
 I do this quite a bit as a method of learning - removing the pieces of code that you don't understand reveals the purpose of those pieces.
 It's like removing the arm of a statue to look inside.

 Let's look at some code from Mary Rose Cook's functional programming [tutorial](http://maryrosecook.com/blog/post/a-practical-introduction-to-functional-programming) (which is amazing, and you should absolutely read it and do the exercises and spend time understanding it completely if you're at all interested in functional programming).
-We won't understand the code at first (or at least *I* won't), but we'll take apart the pieces of the code in attempt to understand their purpose better.
+We won't understand the code at first (or at least *I* won't), but we'll take apart the pieces of the code in an attempt to better understand their purpose.

 Mary aptly explains what Python's builtin `map` function does: